 230 mm rubber tracks form a particularly wide-ranging width class in the LIS® range for selected mini excavators, crawler dumpers, crawler carriers and compact tracked undercarriages.
 Technical identification is not based on width alone, but on the combination of pitch, number of links, track version, machine model and undercarriage variant.

 Several pitch groups are relevant within this category.
 Depending on the article, 230 mm rubber tracks may be designed with a pitch of 48 mm, 72 mm, 96 mm or 101 mm.
-This results in clear differences in track circulation, effective track length, guide geometry and machine assignment.
+This may result in significant differences in the required number of links, effective track length, guide geometry and machine assignment.

 Pitch groups: 48 mm, 72 mm, 96 mm and 101 mm